rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 Yes, it can.
 You could do this in your code:
-1. Sleep and Wait a few seconds (say 30)
+1. Sleep and wait a few seconds (say 30)
 1. Reread from disk the credential file
 1. Reattempt the connection with the newly read credentials
 1. Repeat until credential becomes valid